erkl/heat/README.md

 **heat** is a low-level HTTP/1.X library for Go.
-It provides high-performance procedures for reading and writing request and response headers, as well as message bodies.
+It defines minimal types representing requests and responses, and provides efficient functions for reading and writing both headers and message bodies.

+Being dumb by design, the package's functions don't waste any time trying to massage invalid requests/responses into sane ones; `WriteResponseHeader` will happily spit out the `HTTP/0.-2` version string if that's what you ask it to do.

+The upside is that these functions end up being lightweight, fast and completely predictable.
+And the downside?
+That they should only really be used by developers who know what they're doing.

 #### License